pip-services/pip-services-docs/content/en/dart/grpc/clients/grpc_client.md

 #### instrument
-Adds instrumentation to log calls and measures call time.
+Adds instrumentation to log calls and measure call time.
 It returns a CounterTiming object that is used to end the time measurement.

 > [Timing](../../../components/count/timing) instrument(String correlationId, String name)